A former Managing Director of the News Agency of Nigeria (NAN), Dr Nwabu Mgbemena, is dead.

 “Dr Mgbemena was a humanitarian, who was always ready to listen to problems and offer solutions.

-“He gave NAN a sense of direction.
+“He gave NAN sense of direction.
 He was a father to all,’’ Ado said.

-Mgbemena is survived by his wife, Faustina, daughter Nkiru and three sons.
+Mgbemena was survived by wife, Faustina, daughter Nkiru and three sons.